Tilting objects on tubular weighted projective lines: a cluster tilting approach: Abstract

 \section{Abstract}

-Using cluster tilting theory, we investigate the tilting objects in the stable category of vector bundles on a weighted projective line of type $(2, 2, 2, 2; \lambda)$.
-Furthermore, we classify the endomorphism algebras of tilting objects in the category of coherent sheaves and in its derived category.
+Using cluster tilting theory, we investigate tilting objects in the stable category of vector bundles on a weighted projective line of weight type $(2, 2, 2, 2)$.
+More precisely, a tilting object consisting of rank-two bundles is constructed via cluster tilting mutation.
+Moreover, the cluster tilting approach also provides a new method to classify the endomorphism algebras of tilting objects in the category of coherent sheaves and the associated bounded derived category.